 Does Income Play a Factor?

 According to the USDA, income also plays a factor in grocery spending.
-A USDA Report on Food Prices and Spending found that the average family spends roughly 10% of its disposable income on food, which was an historically low number.
+A USDA Report on Food Prices and Spending from 2019 found that the average family spent roughly 9.5% of its disposable income on food, which was an historically low number.
 And an average of 54.8 percent of that money was spent on food away from home.

 However, the higher your income goes, the lower the percentage of it you’ll spend on groceries.
-In 2017, households in the middle income bracket spent 14.3% of their income on food, while those in the lowest income bracket spend 34.2% of their income on food.
+In 2019, households in the middle income bracket spent roughly 13.5% of their income on food, while those in the lowest income bracket spend 35.1% of their income on food.